NPTP/RaylTime/README.md

 > - `O` = Large floating sphere
 > - `D` = Directional light (random direction).
 Position is irrelevant, affects whole scene
 > - `L` = Invisible floating point light
+> - `^` or `>` = Moving invisible floating point light.
+The first one will create a light that moves North/South.
+The second will be East/West.
+The light will move 2 tiles away from its initial point before doubling back and covering the same distance from the start in the other direction.
 > - `C` = Ceiling light "fixture"
 > - `F` = Floor light "fixture"
 > - `N`, `S`, `E`, or `W` = Camera, with respective compass starting direction